Zenlytic/zenlytic-docs/docs/6_connecting_with_python/3_connection_setup/integrations.md

 The metrics layer no longer supports dbt Metrics (changed in `0.11.X` and above).
 Use `0.10.X` and below if you need dbt metrics support.

-It integrates with BigQuery, Redshift, Postgres, Databricks SQL Warehouse, Druid, DuckDB (MotherDuck), SQL Server, and Snowflake for data warehouses.
+Zenlytic integrates with the following data warehouses:
+* Snowflake
+* BigQuery
+* Redshift
+* Postgres
+* Databricks SQL Warehouse
+* Druid
+* DuckDB (MotherDuck)
+* SQL Server
+* Azure Synapse Analytics